qiyfoundation/Qiy-Scheme/Functional Specification.md

 ## 2.1 Data Reuse

 This document describes how Qiy realizes a Data Reuse scenario in which a [Data Subject](#data-subject) ([Individual](#individual)) reuses his [Personal Data](#personal-data) stored at one organization ([Data Provider](#data-provider)) and provide it to another organization ([Relying Party](#relying-party)) to consume one of its services.
+Qiy can also be used for other applications, examples of wich can be found in [4.11 Application examples](#411-application-examples)

 In essence, the Data Reuse goes as follows:
 * The [Individual](#individual) subscribes to a service.